-Table 2-6 Lights and their descriptions
+Table 2-5 Lights and their descriptions

-Component Description

-(1) Caps lock light On: Caps lock is on, which switches the key input to all capital letters.

-(2) 4 ⊘ Mute light On: Computer sound is off.
+Comp onent Description (1) Caps lock light On: Caps lock is on, which switches the key input to all capital letters.
+(2) ₫0 Mute light On: Computer sound is off.
 Off: Computer sound is on.

-(3) Touchpad light On: The touchpad is off.

-Off: The touchpad is on.

-(4) رار Power light On: The computer is on.

-0 Blinking (select products only): The computer is in the Sleep state, a power-saving state.
+(3) Ů Power light Off: Computer sound is on.
+On: The computer is on.
+Blinking (select products only): The computer is in the Sleep state, a power-saving state.
 The computer shuts off power to the display and other unnecessary components.
 Off: Depending on your computer model, the computer is off, in Hibernation, or in Sleep.
-Hibernation is the power- saving state that uses the least amount of power.
+Hibernation is the power-